shabin5785/docker-learnings/Readme_3.md

 -with docker container we can start one container at a time.
 Swarm has service command using which we can design tasks, and declare teh number of containers and replicas that we need of them (like 3 nginx nodes).
 The manager nodes then decide where to run the tasks and create the worker nodes.

+- swarm will accept commands to create a service.
+It will then orchestrate it and create tasks, then assign ip to the tasks , then assign nodes to the taks and then publishes to dispatcher.
+Worker will connect to dispatcher and ask for tasks, once it gets a task it will execute it brinign the node up to life